CME211/notes/syllabus.md

 homework projects.
 Please use Piazza if you have questions regarding course material.

-Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/142634>
+Please visit the CME211 Canvas page: <https://canvas.stanford.edu/courses/158790>

-Please visit the CME211 discussion board: <https://piazza.com/stanford/fall2021/cme211>
+Please visit the CME211 discussion board: <To-be-Posted>

 All other correspondence should be sent to <cme211-staff@lists.stanford.edu>.